Bharat-bhandari/Bharat-bhandari/README.md

 # Hello World!
 ## 📝 About Me
 👋 I am Bharat Bhandari, a `MERN-Stack` Developer from India.
-🎓 Graduated from TCET-Mumbai in Mechanical Engineering (2023 Passout).

 ## 🛠 Tech Stack